 Special-function button Functions DISPLAY OFF button Turns off the LCD backlight.
 To turn on the LCD backlight, do any of the following: - Press any key. - Press any special-function button. - Slide your finger on the touch pad. !
 You cannot turn on the LCD backlight with a USB device, such as a mouse. ►II Play/Pause button Starts or pauses playback of a CD, DVD, or Blu-ray Disc ^{TM } media or a music/video file stored on the built-in storage device.
 Stop button Stops playback of a CD, DVD, or Blu-ray Disc [] media or a music/video file stored on the built-in storage device.
 I Previous track button Plays the previous chapter/file during video playback or the previous song/file during audio playback. ►► Next track button Plays the next chapter/file during video playback or the next song/file during audio playback.
-ASSIST button ASSIST Launches the VAIO Care while the computer is on.
-While the computer is off, the ASSIST button launches the VAIO Care Rescue. !
-Do not press the ASSIST button while the computer is in Hibernate mode.
+Launches the VAIO Care while the computer is in Normal mode or Sleep mode.
+While the computer is off or in Hibernate mode, the ASSIST button launches the VAIO Recovery Center.
 S1 button S1 Executes the task that is assigned to the button by default.
 You can change the default assignment with the VAIO Control Center.
 VAIO button VAIO Launches the Media Gallery or turns the volume on and off, depending on your model.

-Use the WinDVD BD for playback.
+Use the WinDVD BD software for playback.